 The M.F.A. in television production prepares students for professional media careers as writers, producers, directors, and editors.
 This production-based curriculum exposes students to many program genres including, but not limited to, documentary, drama, news, sports, art and cultural, experimental, and demonstration.
-Students develop content and produce and direct both single and multiple camera, live switched productions.
+Students develop content and produce and direct both single and multiple cameras, live switched productions.
 The M. F. A. program is built on a foundation of production aesthetics, critical analysis, and media literacy.
 Students are taught how to create programs that inform, entertain, and instruct audiences by interpreting content through a social, political and economic perspective.

 Our graduates work as media professionals in broadcast, cable, and institutional production and post-production facilities.
 Many of our graduates continue their careers as faculty members at the college and university level.